 The Board of the Holcim Foundation defines the strategies through which the Foundation encourages innovative approaches to sustainable construction.
 The Board inspires the programs of the Foundation by integrating architectural, scientific, cultural, and policy concerns and ensures that they are aligned with the current interpretations of sustainable development.
 Five members of the Board form the legal Board of Trustees of the Foundation according to Swiss law (Stiftungsrat).
 A Steering Group composed of three members of the Board manages the operational activities of the Foundation.

 The Holcim Foundation for Sustainable Construction collaborates with some of the world’s leading technical universities that act as partners.

-The Academic Committee (AC), based at the Swiss Federal Institute of Technology (ETH Zurich and École Polytechnique Fédérale de Lausanne), provides academic and technical support by developing, supporting, and implementing the Foundation’s initiatives on the scientific and technical level.
+The Academic Committee (AC), based at the Swiss Federal Institute of Technology (ETH Zurich and EPFL Lausanne), provides support by developing, implementing, and monitoring initiatives on the scientific and technical level.

 The Holcim Foundation relies on the support of local representatives in more than 80 countries on all continents.
 Each country of Holcim assigns an Awards Coordinator to support and promote the initiatives of the Foundation, including its Awards competition within their respective country.
 To align these efforts, the Foundation conducts a series of workshops where Awards coordinators learn more about the critical role of sustainable construction in different regions of the world, and effective methods to foster discussion and action.

 The Office of the Holcim Foundation runs the Awards competition in close cooperation with its associated universities and Holcim, organizes symposiums (Forum and Roundtable), reports on updates on former Awards winning projects, and publishes books including a series of monographs on outstanding examples of sustainable construction.